Breakfast usually needs to be eaten quickly, especially on school mornings. Stay full longer with these easy protein-packed quiches.Jump to Recipe

 Breakfast tends to be our most boring meal, with the same thing every day.
-Knowing we want to switch it up a little and try to cut out sugary breakfast foods, I decided to try something completely different.
+Knowing we want to switch it up a little and try to cut out sugary breakfast foods, I decided to try something completely different and made quiche!

 If you are looking for a good school-morning meal, then this can be one for you if you get up and start these immediately.
 Then get everyone ready for school and these should be about ready at that time.
 Or they can be made the night before and stored in the refrigerator and heated up quickly in the morning.